alucinare/CFA-Major-Project-2/README.md

 #### Trello and Agile Methodology

 The use of a Trello board was key to breaking the project down into core functionality.
-This allowed me to decide what was the most important parts of the project to get done first and what could wait for future iterations.
+This allowed me to decide what was the most important parts of the project that needed to get done first and what could wait for a future iteration.
 I believe the core product is there and it can be built upon for future iterations.

 The agile methodology gave me a way to focus my time.
 It gave me a better understanding of how to allocate my time to each feature and what could take longer than other features.
 If I didn't know how to implement a feature I had to give it a higher score whereas features I've implemented in previous projects I gave a lower score.
+This helped me get a sense as to how long the project could take.
+I created more user stories than could be implemented in the project in the allotted time so as to fill out the design and to give me a trajectory of where the project could go.

-Sometimes, however, I spent longer on a feature than expected due to some conflicting issue with other code that I didn't foresee due to my limited experience.
+At times, however, I spent longer on a feature than expected due to some conflicting issue with other code that I didn't foresee due to my limited experience.
+This project gave me a better understanding as to how the agile methodology works.
+I think I may have under-estimated some user stories and over-estimated others.
+In the future I'll be able to more accurately judge user story point scoring based on my current skill level and experience.

 A screenshot of Trello board with other lists.